-We’ve made it to the home stretch of 2020, and we all deserve a little holiday cheer.
+We’ve made it to the home stretch and we all deserve a little holiday cheer.
 Nothing better than embellishing garments with the merriest of designs.
 Here are five trendy looks to try with your holiday heat transfer designs this year.

 Like a sweater, but cooler

 The comfort and softness of a favorite T-shirt with the look of a sweater?
 Yes, please!
 This can be accomplished by cutting out stitch shapes in your favorite flock heat transfer vinyl (HTV).
 The best thing about this—your plotter/cutter does all the heavy lifting.
 Designs like these are also effortless to weed.
 Just make sure you stick to an HTV with at least a slightly adhesive carrier for getting those smaller details to stay where they belong.

 For an even sweeter sweater look, add some HTV elbow patches in fun shapes like trees, hearts, or even bears.

 There are so many festive pattern HTVs on the market today.
 Don’t be afraid to mix them up for maximum visual impact.
 For even more fun, be sure to add non-holiday patterns in the mix, like leopard, roses, houndstooth, etc. Since multiple patterns have a much busier effect than solid colors, be sure to keep the shapes as simple as possible.